We've independently reviewed this article to make sure it's as accurate as we can make it.

 Here’s how to keep your window air conditioner running quietly:

 - Keep Your Filter Clean!
 Around once a month during the hot season, take the filter out and give it a good soak.
 After 5 minutes, give it a good wipe down and leave it out to dry before replacing it.
 If it’s become way too dirty, you can always grab a new one.
-Look for HEPA-certified filters if you’re also wanting to protect against allergens and other toxins.

 - Look After Your Coils.
 Your AC has both evaporator coils (in the room) and condenser coils (outside).
 These can both get clogged up with dust and dirt, but just take minutes to wipe down.
 You need to take the Window AC off the frame and take off the front and back panels.
 Then spray some soapy solution on the coils, wait a few minutes, and gently wipe them down. *Only* wipe downwards, in the direction of the fins.
 While this can be a pain, you only need to do it annualy; at the start of the season.